October 28, 2019

 The Supreme Court and the Future of Affirmative Action

-Associate Professor of Law, University of New Mexico School of Law
+Lee and Leon Karelitz Chair in Evidence and Procedure, Professor of Law, University of New Mexico School of Law

 On October 1, the U.S. District Court for the District of Massachusetts issued its much anticipated ruling in Students for Fair Admissions (SFFA) v.
 Harvard.
 Almost one year after the trial first began, Judge Allison D. Burroughs ruled that Harvard’s race-conscious admissions policy did not violate Title VI of the Civil Rights Act of 1964.
 In a 110 page opinion, Judge Burroughs delved thoughtfully into the details of Harvard’s admissions process: the university’s self-studies of this process; its compelling interest in diversity; statistical models put forth by both SFFA and Harvard; and the prospect of using race-neutral alternatives to attain a diverse student body.
 She found that Harvard’s policy did not intentionally discriminate against Asian American applicants, and that it was consistent with equal protection guidelines laid out in Grutter v.
 Bollinger (2003) and Fisher v.
 University of Texas at Austin II (2016)—guidelines that also apply to Title VI race discrimination.
 Judge Burroughs’ opinion provides a meticulous exemplar for future courts that evaluate race-conscious admissions policies.